The role of $U(1)_A$ symmetry breaking in the QCD corrections to the pion mass difference

 \section{Results}

-We now explore the effects of current quark mass difference on the pion mass difference intertwined with the axial symmetry breaking effects.
+We now explore the effects of the current quark mass difference on the pion mass difference intertwined with the axial symmetry-breaking effects.
 The iso-spin symmetry is explicitly broken by $\Delta m$.
-We will be particularly interested in the QCD contribution in the pion mass difference.
+We will be particularly interested in the QCD contribution or the mechanical contribution (i.e., the effect of $\Delta m$) in the pion mass difference.

-The choice of the values of $c$ is motivated as follows. $c=1/2$ corresponds to the standard NJL model. $c=0$ is a natural lower limit because $c<0$ has unphysical consequences~\cite{Ali:2020dsp}.
-We focus on the region between $c=0$ and $c=1/2$ because this is favored by results in the $eB$ dependence of the $u$, $d$ condensate difference~\cite{Ali:2020dsp}.
+We will first explore the sensitivity of the $\pi$ mass difference on $c$ in general.
+The choice of the values of $c$ is motivated as follows. $c=1/2$ corresponds to the standard NJL model. $c=0$ is a natural lower limit because $c<0$ has unphysical consequences~\cite{Ali:2020jsy}.
+We focus on the region between $c=0$ and $c=1/2$ because this is favored by results in the $eB$ dependence of the $u$, $d$ condensate difference~\cite{Ali:2020jsy}.
 Note that $c=0$ corresponds to $U(1)_A$ symmetric interactions.

-First we use the gap equations, Eqs.~\ref{gap1} and~\ref{gap2}, to find the mean fields $\sigma$, $\Delta\sigma$.
+First, we use the gap equations, Eqs.~\ref{gap1} and~\ref{gap2}, to find the mean fields $\sigma$ and $\Delta\sigma$.
 Then we use Eq.~\ref{constituent_mass} to find the $p$ dependent constituent mass.
-The left panel of Fig.~\ref{fig:mass_dm_c} presents the $\Delta m$ dependence of constituent masses of $u$ and $d$ quarks [at zero momentum ($M_f(0)$)].
-We observe that the difference between the $u$ an $d$ quarks constituent masses increase with the increase of $\Delta m$ and the difference is higher for smaller values of $c$.
+The left panel of Fig.~\ref{fig:mass_dm_c} presents the $\Delta m$ dependence of constituent masses of $u$ and $d$ quarks (at zero momentum ($M_f(0)$))\footnote{The value of the constituent mass obtained here is relatively large as compared to the local version~\cite{Klevansky:1992qe,Hatsuda:1994pi}.
+One should note that this is for zero momentum and is consistent with other studies~\cite{Eichmann:2015kfa}.
+The effective mass runs with momentum as opposed to the constant effective mass in local cases.
+It should also be noticed that the condensate's value, which is of more physical relevance, is within the range of phenomenologically acceptable values in our calculation.}.
+We observe that the difference between the $u$ and $d$ quarks constituent masses increases with the increase of $\Delta m$ and the difference is higher for smaller values of $c$.
 For $c=0.5$ the difference between the constituent masses is exactly equal to the values of $\Delta m$, which can be understood from the Eqs.~\ref{gap2} and~\ref{constituent_mass}.
 These two equations also explain the higher constituent mass difference for a given value of $\Delta m$ for $c$ other than $0.5$, provided the mean-field $\Delta\sigma$ is negative which is the case here.
-From this figure we can also conclude that the assumptions of $\Delta \sigma\propto\Delta m$ that we made to simplify the gap equation in Eq.~\ref{gap2_simplified} is justified.